RainingClouds/how-we-work/ARSENAL.md

 **This bit focuses on explaining the different tools we use during a project and how do we use them.
 **

-## Documentation
-### API documentation
-#### GitHub/BitBucket Wiki
-We use WIKI provided by GitHub and BitBucket to maintain the documentation related with APIs in case of web services.
-We have found it easier for developers to create using markdown, and easier to maintain.
 ## Code Reviews
 Code review is very very important inside RainingClouds. **Any code that goes into the master branch goes through at-least two different developers.**
 ### Asynchronous Reviews